LilithTundrus/Warframe-Discord-Alert-Bot/README.md

 This is a bot for Discord written in Typescript using the Disocrd.js framework

+## What Does It do?

+This is a custom bot for Warframe that will list all alerts as they appear ingame and if the rewards are rare enough the bot will @mention a specific role to let them know about the given alert

 ## Running The Bot

 **Note**: Make sure you have Node.js installed on your computer as well as Typescript 2.7 or higher